 The red fire ant was accidentally introduced into the United States in 1929, when a cargo ship that had used soil as ballast arrived in Mobile, Alabama from South America.
 (Thanks a lot!)
 But South Americans don't have nearly the problem that the United States does.
 They only have 20% as many fireants as we do, probably because North America lacks the natural enemies of the pesky critters.

 These guys are aggressive!
 They initially spread throughout Alabama and Florida, but it didn't take them long to invade twelve of our southeastern states and Puerto Rico.
 In recent years, the fireant has spread as far west as California and as far north as Kansas and Maryland.
+And they have even made it to the tropical paradise of Hawaii.
 Today the fireant habitat in the USA covers 300 million acres and it is growing all the time.
 Although fireants keep marching farther and farther, northerners don't have to loose sleep over it because researches predict that they will not be able to survive in areas where soil temperatures drop to near freezing for more than 2 to 3 weeks.
+It is wise to contact an exterminator for pest control services as soon as you notice an infestation.

 Identifying Fire Ants